AnandVetcha/excel-to-ppt-explainer/README.md

 - `--sheet` : worksheet containing the **raw table** and **summary**.
 - `--summary_start` : the top-left **data** cell of the summary (first row below headers), e.g. `A12`.
 - `--raw_table` : name of the Excel **Table** (ListObject) with raw data.
+- `--key_header` : column used as the key in detail tables (e.g., `Product`).
+Defaults to the first column of the raw table.
 - `--out` : output PPTX path.
 - `--link_mode` : `overlay` (transparent rectangles on top of each numeric cell; **default**) or `text` (hyperlink on the number text; no shapes).
   - `--table_font_pt` : font size for table text (deprecated alias: `--header_font_pt`).